Sawbridgeworth: Education

-Sawbridgeworth has a secondary school, the Leventhorpe Academy, which also offers a public swimming pool and leisure centre.
-There is also one primary school, one junior school and one infant school in Sawbridgeworth.
+Sawbridgeworth has a secondary school, the Leventhorpe Academy, which had a public swimming pool and leisure centre until its closure at the end of 2024.
+Sawbridgeworth has two primary schools, Reedings and Mandeville, and one infant school, Fawbert & Barnard.

+Media

+Sawbridgeworth is within the BBC London and ITV London region.
+Television signals are received from the Crystal Palace TV transmitter, BBC East and ITV Anglia can also be received from the Sandy Heath transmitter.

+Local radio stations are BBC Three Counties Radio, Heart Hertfordshire and East Herts Radio, a community-based station.

+The town is served by the local newspapers, Bishop's Stortford Independent and Hertfordshire Mercury.

 Sport

-Sawbridgeworth Town, a non-league football club, plays at Crofters End.
+Sawbridgeworth Town FC, a non-league football club, was established in 1897.
+The Men's 1st Team currently play in the Spartan South Midlands League, step five of the English non-league system.
+Home matches are played at Crofters End, Sawbridgeworth.

-Sawbridgeworth Cricket Club field five senior sides on a Saturday and seven colts sides, from ages nine to fifteen.
-The 1st XI plays in the Home Counties Premier Cricket League, and the other league sides play in the Hertfordshire Cricket League.
+Sawbridgeworth Cricket Club field three senior sides on a Saturday and seven colts sides, from ages nine to fifteen.
+The 1st XI plays in the Hertfordshire Cricket League.
 The main ground is Town Fields, situated behind Bell Street.
 The second ground is at Leventhorpe Academy.

 Sawbridgeworth has tennis and bowls clubs.

 Local groups

 Sawbridgeworth is home to 309 Squadron of the Air Training Corps.
+Additionally, the 1st Sawbridgeworth Scout Group, which was established in 1908, is located in the town.

 Transport

 The A1184 road runs through the town.
 The River Stort Navigation flows north–south along the eastern edge of the town, parallel to the railway, and past the Maltings.

 The town is served by Sawbridgeworth railway station, located on the West Anglia Main Line between London Liverpool Street and Cambridge.
+The station and all trains serving it are operated by Greater Anglia.

-There are bus services to Harlow, Bishops Stortford, and Stansted Airport.
+There are bus services to Harlow, Bishops Stortford, and Stansted Airport, operated by Arriva Herts & Essex.